magsoftware/dispatchbox/docs/HANDLER_DATABASE_ACCESS_ANALYSIS.md

 - ❌ **Transaction boundaries**: Can't have independent transactions
 - ❌ **Deadlock risk**: High risk of deadlocks and race conditions
 - ❌ **Violates isolation**: Handler operations affect worker's transaction state
+- ❌ **Worker interference**: Handler operations could interfere with worker's `mark_success`/`mark_retry` operations

 ### Verdict
 **DO NOT USE** - This is a recipe for disaster.
 Database connections are not thread-safe for concurrent use.
+Additionally, the worker needs exclusive access to its connection for managing event lifecycle (marking success/retry).

+### Current Reality
+**This option is NOT currently implemented** - handlers have no database access at all.
+The worker's connection is used exclusively by the worker thread for event lifecycle management, not by handler threads.

 ---